Sustainability is Integrated into our internal processes and supply chain

 To lend greater focus to the different geographic areas, the Sustainability Team is sub-divided into regional teams, who report directly to the Group's Sustainability Coordinator in Jakarta

 Click here for larger image

 We published our first Sustainability Report in 2014 in an effort to institutionalise and strengthen traceability across the Group’s operations.
 Since then, we have been reporting on the Company's journey in sustainability covering stakeholder engagement, managing sustainability in the plantations, research and development, labour relations, social and community affairs, supplier, customer and consumer relations.

-Our Sustainability Reports are guided by international best practice and measured against the Global Reporting Initiative (GRI) G4.
+Our Sustainability Reports are guided by international best practice and measured against the Global Reporting Initiative (GRI) Standard.
 To download the reports, please click links below: